bekk/bekk-christmas/post/css/clean-css-detailed-edition.md

 ## Wrapping up

 I hope you found some of these tips useful.
-If you disagree with anything, feel free to shoot me an e-mail, and I'll be happy to discuss it.
+If you disagree with anything, or just want to reach out, feel free to shoot me an e-mail, and we'll have a chat.
 CSS you around!